Low-Rank Graphon Learning for Networks: Discussion

 \section{Discussion}

-This work introduces the first comprehensive framework for simultaneously estimating both a low-rank connection probability matrix and its corresponding graphon.
-Traditional methods typically address these components separately, leading to inconsistencies and inefficiencies.
-By aligning the estimation of both the matrix and graphon, our approach offers a more robust, consistent, and efficient solution for modeling network structures, particularly in low-rank graphon models.
-This alignment streamlines the estimation process, ensuring greater accuracy and coherence across both components.
-We propose a computationally efficient method leveraging subgraph counts, with rigorous theoretical guarantees for its application to low-rank graphon models of fixed rank \( r \).
-The effectiveness of our method is validated through extensive simulations.
+This work presents the first unified framework for simultaneously estimating both a low-rank connection probability matrix and its corresponding graphon.
+Traditional approaches treat these components separately, leading to inconsistencies and inefficiencies.
+By aligning their estimation, our method offers a more robust, consistent, and efficient solution for modeling network structures, particularly in low-rank graphon models.
+We propose a computationally efficient method based on subgraph counts, supported by rigorous theoretical guarantees for low-rank graphon models of fixed rank \( r \).
+The method's effectiveness is validated through extensive simulations and real-data examples.

-Several promising directions for future research arise from this work.
-Our simulations show competitive performance in sparse graphon models, suggesting opportunities for exploring convergence rates and optimality in such settings.
-Additionally, selecting ``optimal" subgraphs for estimation could enhance both efficiency and accuracy.
-Lastly, an open question is whether our method can be extended to settings where the rank \( r \) diverges with \( n \), which could have significant implications for large-scale network analysis, especially in high-dimensional or rapidly evolving networks.
+Future research directions include exploring convergence rates and optimality in sparse graphon models, optimizing subgraph selection for better efficiency and accuracy, and extending the method to cases where the rank \( r \) increases with \( n \), which could have significant implications for large-scale network analysis in high-dimensional or rapidly evolving networks.